ALi3naTEd0/CatchMe/README.md

 - **Download Tracking**: Downloads are tracked on both client and server
 - **Synchronized States**: Client and server maintain synchronized download states
 - **Cancel Handling**: Special handling for download cancellation and restart
+- **Chunk Management**: Server splits downloads into manageable chunks

 ## Known Issues

 - SHA-256 calculation for large files needs optimization
-- True pause/resume functionality not yet implemented
+- True pause/resume functionality still being perfected
-- Multi-connection downloads on the roadmap
+- Chunks visualization only appears when paused (to be fixed)
+- Downloads may stall at ~85% on some servers

 ## License